Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

-Fig.~\ref{fig:decontamination_dynamics}(c)--(d) examine the motion and shape of the tracer patch as it is transported downstream for times $t<t_b\approx \SI{600}{\second}$.
-The boundary of the tracer patch is detected using a fixed threshold applied across all images to ensure consistent binarisation.
-The patch boundary is, then, fitted with an ellipse constrained to have its major axis oriented along the x-axis using the least-squares criterion.
-Fig.~\ref{fig:decontamination_dynamics}(c) shows the distance the centre of the patch (centre of ellipse) has travelled from the point of deposition until it approaches the end of the porous plate.
+Focusing on Stage II in Fig.~\ref{fig:decontamination_dynamics}(b)--(d) we examine the motion and shape of the plan-view of the tracer patch as it is transported downstream for times $t<t_b\approx \SI{600}{\second}$ (for this particular experiment).
+The boundary of the tracer patch is detected using a fixed threshold applied across all images during washing to ensure consistent segmentation/identification of the boundary.
+The patch boundary is then fitted with an ellipse, constrained to have its major axis oriented along the $x$-axis using a least-squares criterion.
+Figure~\ref{fig:decontamination_dynamics}(b) illustrates a tracer patch from a real image on which the boundary of the patch after image segmentation and the fitted ellipse are superimposed.
+The location of the centre of the ellipse along with its major and minor axis dimensions, $a$ and $b$, respectively, are also shown.
+Fig.~\ref{fig:decontamination_dynamics}(c) shows the downstream displacement of the centre of the patch (i.e. the centre of the ellipse) from the point of deposition until it approaches the downstream boundary of the porous plate at time $t_b$.
 Motion in the transverse $y$ direction perpendicular to the flow was found to be negligible.
-The inset in Fig.~\ref{fig:decontamination_dynamics}(c) illustrates a tracer patch from a real image on which the boundary of the patch after image binarisation and the fitted ellipse are superimposed.
-The centre of the ellipse along with its major and minor axis dimensions, $a$ and $b$, respectively, are also shown.
-As the tracer moves downstream its shape changes, becoming elongated along the direction of the flow, as can bee seen in Fig.~\ref{fig:decontamination_dynamics}(d) where the ratio between the major and the minor axes, $a/b$, of the fitted ellipse is plotted against time, $t$.
-The observed increase in this ratio as the tracer patch is advected downstream through the porous plate indicates substantial streamwise dispersion relative to dispersion in the transverse $y$ direction, which is negligible.
-This streamwise dispersion is a consequence of the different pathways a fluid parcel can take \cite{Woods2014}.
-We have also studied the evolution of the patch plan-view area $A$ over time, hereafter referred to simply as the area.
-It is difficult to identify a clear trend in the patch area, $A$, due to the large variation between experiments and the complex nature of this feature.
-As the tracer patch travels downstream, longitudinal dispersion tends to elongate and increase its area, while simultaneous diffusive removal through the interface into the washing film causes the patch to gradually fade and shrink.
+The patch displacement gives an average interstitial velocity of $u_p = \SI{0.121 \pm 0.001}{\milli \metre \per \second}$.
+As the tracer moves downstream, its shape changes, becoming elongated along the direction of the flow, as can bee seen in Fig.~\ref{fig:decontamination_dynamics}(d) where $a/b$ increases with time.
+The increase in $a/b$ as the tracer patch is advected downstream through the porous plate indicates substantial streamwise hydrodynamic dispersion.
+The streamwise dispersion is a consequence of the velocity differences along multiple flow pathways, which cause tracer particles to spread downstream \cite{Woods2014}.
+We have also studied the evolution of the patch plan-view area $A$ over time (the area is based on the segmented image not the fitted ellipse), hereafter referred to simply as the patch area.
+The patch area, $A$, generally decreases over time, but due to the large variations between experiments and the complex nature of this feature, the standard deviation is typically large.
+In addition to the dispersion-induced elongation that would cause area increase, diffusive removal through the interface into the washing film causes the patch to gradually fade and shrink.